ArchonX64/spectro-view/README.md

 Required Dependencies:
 pandas, matplotlib, tkinter, openpyxl, xlsx2csv, numpy, scipy

-Creating An Executable:
+Using PyInstaller to Create An Executable:
-- Install PyInstaller in any location
+- SpectroView supports using pyinstaller to create easy to open executables on your device.
-- From cmd, call your location of PyInstaller along with the location of "main.spec"
+- Once PyInstaller is downloaded, run PyInstaller in your command line along with the location of the "main.spec" file.
-- Ex: "C:\Foo\PyInstaller.exe C:\Bar\main.spec"
-- Executable will appear in a newly created "dist" folder in the location of main.spec
+- An executable will be created in a new "dist" folder in your project folder.